 Our program does require a 40-hour training that qualifies you as a support counselor on the crisis line.

-Our next 40-Hour Sexual Assault Advocacy Training will begin in Fall of 2014.
-If you are interested in becoming a volunteer or have questions about training, call and talk to Renae for more information at 320-251-4357 or e-mail at firstname.lastname@example.org and fill out the volunteer application at the end of the page!
+Our next 40-Hour Sexual Assault Advocacy Training will begin on October 6,2014.
+It will consist of Monday evenings and two Saturdays during the day.
+If you are interested in becoming a volunteer or have questions about training, call and talk to Renae for more information at 320-251-4357 or e-mail at email@example.com and fill out the volunteer application at the end of the page!

 After completing training, volunteer advocates are required to sign up for a minimum of two volunteer shifts per month, which are overnight and weekends on-call from your home.
 Volunteer advocates are asked to commit to 10-12 months of service and attend monthly advocate meetings.